JonasGroeger/jetbrains-ppa/README.md

     ./build-single-deb packages/<package>

-To build intellij-idea-ultimate for example use:
+To build the `intellij-idea` package for example use:

-    ./build-single-deb packages/intellij-idea-ultimate
+    ./build-single-deb packages/intellij-idea

 ## Why this was written